Frequently Asked Questions

 What is a PDC?

 A PDC, or Permaculture Design Course, consists of 72 hours of instruction, learning permaculture design from experienced teachers.
 While the information taught during this course may vary from program to program, a PDC should include everything covered in Permaculture One by Bill Mollison and David Holmgren.
-Though the certification is not a formal license, it signals to potential clients and employers that you possess valuable knowledge and a passion for sustainable design.
+Though a certification in permaculture design is not a formal license, it signals to potential clients and employers that you possess valuable knowledge and a passion for sustainable design.
 There are myriad ways to utilize this certification after graduating, such as consulting, designing, and incorporating permaculture into educational curriculums and social projects.

 Is the pDC Appropriate For Graduates of Other PDCs?

 Absolutely.
 Whether you’re brand-new to permaculture or a seasoned permie professional, there’s always something new to learn or experience with our Permaculture Design Course.
-Especially because our course also includes a specific focus on the New England ecosystem, this localized approach empowers students of any level to apply their education to healing and strengthening our community.
+Especially because our permaculture design course also includes a specific focus on the New England ecosystem, this localized approach empowers students of any level to apply their education to healing and strengthening our community.

 is this course accessible to folks who are not able-bodied?